broccolijs/broccoli-persistent-filter/README.md

 }
 ```

-It is recommended that persistent re-builds is opt-in by the consumer as it does not currently work on all systems.
+It is recommended that persistent re-builds is opt-in by the consuming plugin author, as if no reasonable cache key can be created it should not be used.

 ```js
 var myTree = new SomePlugin('lib', { persist: true });